Are Treadwell Farms products legal?

 Why is the ECS helpful for so many conditions?

-The endocannabinoid system is a crucial component that influences almost every aspect of how our body works.
-It is the widest spread receptor system we have that plays a vital role in alleviating misalignment and treating chronic conditions.
-The reason many people haven’t heard about the endocannabinoid system before is because of its relation to cannabis.
+The Endocannabinoid System (ECS) is a crucial component that influences almost every aspect of how our body works.
+It is our widest spread receptor system and plays a vital role in alleviating misalignment and treating chronic conditions.
+The reason many people haven’t heard about the ECS before is because of its relation to cannabis which limits research funding and awareness.
+Read more: CBD and Your Endocannabinoid System

 How are your products tested?

-We quadruple test — at harvest, upon extraction, after manufacture, and upon bottling.
-This ensures CBD potency and purity, the quality of the cannabinoid and terpene profile and that our products are free from contaminants including pesticides, heavy metals, and all kinds of foreign matter.
+Treadwell Farms completes third-party, independent lab testing througout our process. - at harvest, extraction, manufacturing and packaging.
+This ensures potency and purity, the quality of the cannabinoid and terpene profile and that our products are free from contaminants including pesticides, heavy metals, microbials, mycotoxins and all kinds of foreign matter.
 By the time the consumer has it in their hand, it's been tested each step of the way to make sure that it’s safe and that it is what we say it is.
 Consumers have full access to the COA and test results.

 Why does Treadwell Farms believe in whole-plant extract?